-We have been appointed to audit the Company's annual financial statements by resolution of the Supervisory Board of 1 December 2017.
-We also audited the Company's financial statements for the prior year.
+We have been appointed to audit the Parent Company's annual consolidated financial statements by resolution of the Parent Company's Supervisory Board of 1 December 2017.
+We also audited the Group's consolidated financial statements for the prior year.